dimitri-edel/codeinstitute/readme.md

 ![Bruce Lee's portrait](./assets/img/documentation/cover.webp)
 ## Preparation
 Since I remember Bruce Lee from my childhood I did not know much about him.
 First of all I had to do some research and read up on his life and his body of work.
 In the proecess I came to see him in a different light, a more positive light.
+### Issues
+The decision to make this the subject of my project was not well thought out.
+I thought I knew a few things about the person, just because I had watched a few youtube videos.
+I cannot even remember whose videos they were, so I cannot give credit to the parties who have provided some of the information.
+Even though there are many articles about him, most of them are posted by his fans and are not very objective.
+A highly arduoous task was finding free images.
+I did not realize that when making the decision to write about him.
+It took up a lot of time.
 ### Content
 First of all, I summarized his biography in a few words.
 I took the dates and places from wikipedia, which I mentioned at the end of the biography section and have also provided a link to the wikipedea page.
 What I mostly learned about Bruce Lee was his philosophy, so I decided to dedicate the most part of the home page to that subject.
 I found his most famous quotes on fourminutebooks.com, which is also mentioned in the Credit Section of this file.
 Also, I put some of his phylosphical ideas in a few of my own words.